 Bridget BurnsExecutive DirectorUniversity Innovation Alliance

-For the past decade, Bridget has advised university presidents, system chancellors, and state and federal policy leaders on strategies to expand access to higher education, address costs, and promote completion for students of all backgrounds.
-Named one of the “16 Most Innovative People in Higher Education” by Washington Monthly as the founding Executive Director of the University Innovation Alliance, Bridget leads a national consortium of large public research universities collaborating to improve outcomes for all students through innovation, scale, and diffusion of best practices.
+For the past decade, Dr. Bridget Burns has advised university presidents, system chancellors, and state and federal policy leaders on strategies to expand access to higher education, address costs, and promote completion for students of all backgrounds.
+Named one of the "16 Most Innovative People in Higher Education" by Washington Monthly, she is the founding Executive Director of the University Innovation Alliance (UIA).
+The UIA is a national consortium of large public research universities collaborating to improve outcomes for all students through innovation, scale, and diffusion of best practices.

 She previously served as an American Council on Education (ACE) Fellow at Arizona State University, Chief of Staff and Senior Policy Advisor for the Oregon University System, and National Associate for the National Center for Public Policy and Higher Education.
-She was the recipient of the 2012 Edwin Crawford Award for Innovation in higher education government relations and has served on various statewide governing boards, including the Oregon State Board of Higher Education, Student Assistance Commission, Commission for Children and Families, and the Public Commission on the Oregon Legislature.
+She was the recipient of the Edwin Crawford Award for Innovation in higher education government relations in 2013, and has been appointed to serve on several statewide governing boards including ones governing higher education institutions, financial aid policy, and policy areas impacting children and families.

 Deborah A. SantiagoChief Operating Officer and Vice President for Policy Excelencia in Education